dwightdl/pythonmailinglist/README.md

 # pythonmailinglist

-creating a mailing list using python
+A mailing list using Amazon Simple Email Service and python